freeman-lab/spark-janelia/README.md

 These scripts automate many of the tasks and configurations needed to start and manage a Spark job.

 #### Initial setup
-SSH in to one of Janelia's cluster login nodes (see Janelia's [Scientific Computing](http://wiki.int.janelia.org/wiki/display/ScientificComputing/Janelia+Compute+Cluster) resources for more information).
+SSH in to one of Janelia's cluster login nodes (see [Scientific Computing](http://wiki.int.janelia.org/wiki/display/ScientificComputing/Janelia+Compute+Cluster) for more information).
 ```
 ssh login2.int.janelia.org
 ```